 - Encourage customers to post their orders on social – have them add a hashtag or mention you for a discount.

 A lot of businesses either skip or skimp on these elements.
-But adding at least one of these to your marketing materials can improve customer loyalty and drive referrals.
+But adding at least one of these to your customer support materials can improve customer loyalty and drive referrals.

 - Invest in professionally printed and branded thank you cards.